berry-cs/sinbad/tutorials/racket/kiva-listproc.md

    (list "Mozambique" 1)))
 ````

 Select the colors of the country names randomly from a list of colors that is some subset you choose of this list of valid [color names](https://cs.berry.edu/webdocs-common/csc120/docs/colors.html).
+Note that the colors in the bars have to match the colors of the labels in the legend.

 ### Option B